collocations.org

 PHRASES

-This is a top of the range refrigerator.
+This is a top-of-the-range refrigerator.

 2. amount between particular limits

-broad, wide | narrow | normal | ability, age, price, size, temperature, etc.
+ability, age, price, size, temperature, etc.

-VERB + RANGE
+VERB + range

-cover, encompass, feature, include
+cover, encompass, feature, include, span

 extend, increase

-across a/the ~
+across a/the range

 There is considerable variation in ability across the range.

-in a/the ~
+in a/the range

-outside a/the ~
+outside a/the range

-No, that''s completely outside my price range.
+No, that's completely outside my price range.

-within a/the ~
+within a/the range

 The level of mistakes is within the acceptable range of standards for a public organization.

-~ of
+range of

 a broad range of abilities